He has told you, O mortal, what is good,

 Basic or Livable Annual Income

 We, along with our national Church support basic or guaranteed annual income.
 Progress is happening as Bill S-233 “An Act to develop a national framework for a guaranteed livable basic income” is at the Committee stage at the Senate of Canada.
 This review is at a critical stage that will determine what or even if it will go forward to the Senate for Third Reading.
+The private members bill that started in the House of Common that would have mirrored this Bill C-223 was defeated in its motion to go to the parliamentary study stage.

 Join Our Letter Writing Campaign